 - One- to two-page personal statement describing the applicant's path in their chosen program, ambitions, challenges, and why they should receive the Robert L. Wesley Award.

 - Letter of support by one faculty member or department chair familiar with the applicant's work.
+The letter should be sent directly to firstname.lastname@example.org with the name of the award and applicant on the subject line.

 - Digital portfolio or visual samples (less than 10 MB) are encouraged but not required.